SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_QAPortal.md

 ### Initialization

 There is an option to push the results to the **Skyline QA Portal**.
-This will give **Skyline Communications** visibility on your tests.
+This will give **Skyline Communications** visibility on your test results.
 To enable this:

-1. Make sure you have a mail server configured on your DMS, so the results can be mailed to the portal
+1. Make sure you have a [mail server configured](https://docs.dataminer.services/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuring_outgoing_email.html) on your DMS, so the results can be mailed to the portal

 1. Configure the **API Key** and the **Client ID** on the **Settings** page of the Skyline QAPortal element.

 1. Enable the option **Forward Results to Portal**.

-The API Key and Client ID will need to be provided by Skyline and need to be kept **secret** to your organization.
+The API Key and Client ID will need to be provided by Skyline.
+The Client ID defines your organization and the API Key is the secret that allows you to push results to our portal.
+This is why you need to keep these **secret** to your organization otherwise anyone can push results in your name.

 ## How to Use

 The connector will automatically detect any regression tests available in your DMS.
 Regression tests are added in the form of an Automation script.

 If a regression test requires input parameters, you can add them on the **Input Parameters** page.
-The connector is designed so that you can add the same test multiple times with different input.
+The connector is designed so that you can add the same test multiple times with different inputs.
 This way, you can make your regression tests generic and reusable.

 > [!TIP]
 > To get you started with regression tests, an example script is available: [SLC-AS-SkylineQAPortalExampleTest](https://github.com/SkylineCommunications/SLC-AS-SkylineQAPortalExampleTest).